Vigneron indépendant HVE

 & Environment

-They have already increased production to 60,000 bottles to meet ever growing demand, and created 5 new champagnes in limited quantities for our increasingly knowledgeable customers.
+She has already increased production up to 60,000 bottles to meet ever growing demand, and created more than 10 new champagnes in limited quantities for increasingly knowledgeable customers.

-In a project to help protect the environment, they implemented new agricultural techniques in order to preserve the unique terroir : strong reduction of treatments, zero herbicide, using of organic fertilizers only, collecting of rainwater to use them, protection of biodiversity, etc. So many actions which allow to have them High environmental value label (HVE).
+She implemented new agricultural techniques in order to preserve the unique terroir of her native village : strong reduction of treatments, zero weedkillers, use of organic fertilizers only, collection of rainwater to use them, protection of biodiversity.
+So many actions which allow to have the High Environmental Value label (HVE) in 2015 and Organic Agriculture label in 2023.